open-sauced/intro/05-how-to-contribute-to-open-source.md

 In this chapter, we'll guide you through the process of contributing to open source projects.
 We'll cover the following topics:

 - Finding projects to work on
+- Onboarding in a new project
 - Getting started with contributing
-- How to submit a contribution
+- Contribution workflow
 - Let's get practical
 - Keeping branches up to date
 - Merge conflicts
-- Onboarding in a new project
 - What happens next?

 ## Finding Projects to Work On